-Figures 6.2 and 6.3 show the kind of results we are able to obtain instantaneously thanks to the simple formulas derived in this paper for voice service $(\gamma_u^ = -16 \text{ dB})$ .
-Figure 6.2 shows the global outage probabilities as a function of the number of MS per cell for various values of the path-loss exponent $\eta$ .
+Figures 6.2 and 6.3 show the kind of results we are able to obtain instantaneously thanks to the simple formulas derived in this chapter for voice service $(\gamma_u^ = -16 \text{ dB})$.
+Figure 6.2 shows the global outage probabilities as a function of the number of MS per cell for various values of the path-loss exponent η .

+Figure 6.2: Global outage probability as a function of the number of MS per cell and for various values of the path-loss exponent (from $\eta = 2.5$ to 3.5 by steps of 0.1).

 It allows us to easily find the capacity of the network at any given maximum percentage of outage.
-For example, the outage probability when there are 22 users per cell is about 8% with $\eta = 3.5$ .
-Since the amount of interferences increases when the exponential factor $\eta$ decreases, we observe that for a given number of mobiles, the outage probability increases when $\eta$ decreases.
+For example, the outage probability when there are 22 users per cell is about 8% with $\eta = 3.5$.
+Since the amount of interferences increases when the exponential factor η decreases, we observe that for a given number of mobiles, the outage probability increases when η decreases.